 Hawaii Photography Workshop with Thom Hogan: Day 6

-Five years ago today I was completing a photography workshop on the Big Island of Hawaii with Thom Hogan.
-Coincidentally, it was “Black Friday”.
-On the way to the airport, we stopped at Lighthaus Camera in Kona, Hawaii.
+Five years ago I completed a photography workshop on the Big Island of Hawaii with Thom Hogan.
+While on the way to the airport to catch our return flights, we stopped at Lighthaus Camera.
+Coincidentally, it was “Black Friday” and everything was on sale.
 We noticed that the store just received their initial shipment of the newly released Nikon D300 camera.
-Four of the workshop participants purchased the cameras on the spot.
+Three or four of the workshop participants purchased the cameras on the spot.
 I have to admit that mine was an impulse purchase.
 Over the next four years, I took nearly 55K images with the camera (2007: 3164 images; 2008: 20371 images; 2009: 29355 images; 2010: 919 images; 2011: 628 images).
 This was my last Nikon DX sensor camera.
 Since then all of my Nikon DSLR cameras had full frame FX sensors.

-The last shooting location for the workshop was at Hawaii Tropical Gardens.
+The last shooting location for the workshop on that day was at Hawaii Tropical Gardens.
 I reprocessed an image Onomea Water Falls using Nik Silver Efex Pro.

 One of the first pictures I took while attending a workshop with Thom Hogan in Hawaii five-years ago was this small yellow bird in a palm tree.
 The workshop group was sitting outside at the hotel getting an orientation for the next few days.
 Ultimately, I was able to identify this bird as a Saffron Finch — which turns out not to be native to Hawaii.